Omelasco/public/README.md

       - Either this or interacting is required
       - Entity ID for user who is interacted with
       - An ID to return all all interactions that other entities have initiated with the provided entity ID.
+      - Multiple entities can be passed, up to 50
     - interacting_entity_id
       - Either this or primary is required
       - Entity ID for user who interacts with people
       - An ID that returns all interactions that an entity has initiated with other entities.
+      - Multiple entities can be passed, up to 50
-    - end_time
+    - most_recent_time
-      - Optional, unless start_time is also passed
+      - Optional, unless oldest_time is also passed
       - Time of the last interaction to return
       - Defaults to now
-    - start_time
+    - oldest_time
       - Optional
       - Time of the first interaction to return
       - Defaults to 1 day before end_time
       - No greater than 7 days between start and end time
-      - Only 1000 interactions will be returned at a time
+      - Only 50 interactions will be returned at a time
     - interaction_type_id
       - Optional
       - ID of interaction type to pull